Don’t Worry It’s Not That Terrible Animated Movie

 It’s still as shocking as ever though!

-It’s a shame Moore has tried to distance himself from this work so much, this was mainly due to DC’s editorial manager at the time telling him to ‘cripple the bitch’ when he pitched this idea, as it is such a majestic turn in the Batman lore.
-This part really makes you hate The Joker for all that he is, it raises the stakes in a way that we haven’t really seen in the canon thus far.
+It’s a shame Moore has tried to distance himself from this work so much, this was mainly due to DC’s editorial manager at the time telling him to ‘cripple the bitch’ when he pitched this idea.
+It’s a shame that this soured the work as this part really makes you hate The Joker for all that he is.
+It raises the stakes in a way that we haven’t really seen in the canon thus far.
 No more clowning around, even if he is cracking distasteful jokes throughout.

 Unfortunately (I guess), I dislike that DC have retconned the paralysis for the New 52 as to me it is a character defining moment and I actually see it as empowering for disabled people.
 A chair does not limit them and look at all the good that Barbara went on to do.
 This moment was life defining for her and it didn’t hold her back.
 She rolls with the punches and takes it on.